Federal Direct Student Loans (84.268)

 Applicant Eligibility

 The applicant must be a U.S. citizen, national, or person in the United States for other than a temporary purpose.
-A student borrower must be enrolled or accepted for enrollment in a degree or certificate program on at least a half-time basis as an undergraduate, graduate, or professional student at a participating postsecondary school.
-An otherwise eligible student is eligible for loans during a single twelve-month period in which the student is enrolled in a non-degree/non-certificate course of study that the school has determined is necessary in order for the student to enroll in a program leading to a degree or certificate.
-Under the Direct PLUS program, parents may borrow for dependent students.
-Direct Unsubsidized and PLUS loans are non-need based programs.
-In order to receive a Direct Subsidized Loan, all borrowers must undergo a financial need analysis to determine eligibility for Federal interest.
+A student borrower must be enrolled or accepted for enrollment in a degree or certificate program on at least a half-time basis as an undergraduate, graduate, or professional student at a participating postsecondary institution.
+An otherwise eligible student is eligible for loans during a single twelve-month period in which the student is enrolled in a non-degree/non-certificate course of study that the institution has determined is necessary in order for the student to enroll in a program leading to a degree or certificate.
+Under the Direct PLUS program, parents may borrow for dependent undergraduate students.
+Also, graduate and professional students are eligible to borrow PLUS Loans.
+Direct Unsubsidized and PLUS loans are available to eligible borrowers regardless of need.
+However, a financial needs test based on family income is required for an undergraduate student to receive a Direct Subsidized loan.
 A student that is presently enrolled at a participating institution must be maintaining satisfactory academic progress in the course of study that they are pursuing.
-The borrower may not owe a refund on any Title IV grant or be in default on any Title IV loan received for attendance at any school.
+The borrower may not owe a refund on any Title IV grant or be in default on any Title IV loan received for attendance at any institution.
 The borrower must also file a Statement of Registration compliance (Selective Service).
-Borrowers that are unable to obtain consolidation loans from lenders under FFEL or who are unable to obtain a consolidation loan with income sensitive repayment terms acceptable to the borrower from a lender, shall be eligible for a Direct Consolidation Loan.
-Married couples may consolidate eligible loans.

 Beneficiary Eligibility